MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 ---
 title: The Microsoft Purview hub in Microsoft Fabric - Fabric administrators
-description: This article describes how to use the Microsoft Purview hub in Microsoft Fabric to monitor and govern your Microsoft Fabric instance. ms.reviewer: antonfr ms.author: painbar
+description: This article describes how Fabric administrators can use the Microsoft Purview hub in Microsoft Fabric to monitor and govern their organization's data estate. ms.reviewer: antonfr ms.author: painbar
 author: paulinbar
 ms.topic: how-to
 ms.custom: build-2023
-ms.date: 11/05/2023
+ms.date: 11/19/2024
 ---

-# The Microsoft Purview hub in Microsoft Fabric (preview)
+# The Microsoft Purview hub - admin view (preview)

 Microsoft Purview hub is a centralized page in Fabric that helps Fabric administrators and users manage and govern their Fabric data estate.
 It contains reports that provide insights about sensitive data, item endorsement, and domains, and also serves as a gateway to more advanced capabilities in the Microsoft Purview governance and compliance portals such as Data Catalog, Information Protection, Data Loss Prevention, and Audit.

-> [!NOTE]
-> In this document, *Fabric administrators* refers to users who have the [Fabric administrator role](../admin/roles.md) or higher.

-The Purview hub has a view for Fabric administrators and a view for other (non-admin) Fabric users.
+The Purview hub has a view for Fabric administrators and a view for Fabric data owners.
+This document describes the Fabric administrators' view.

-* Fabric administrators see insights concerning their organization's entire Fabric data estate.
-They also see links to capabilities in the Microsoft Purview governance and compliance portals to help them further analyze and manage governance of their organization's Fabric data.

-* Other users see insights about their own Fabric content and links to capabilities in the Microsoft Purview governance portal that help them further explore their data.

-When you open the hub, the appropriate view opens.
-In the sections below, select the appropriate tab to see the information that is relevant to you.
-The following image shows the view for Fabric administrators.

 :::image type="content" source="./media/use-microsoft-purview-hub/microsoft-purview-hub-general-admin-view.png" alt-text="Screenshot of the Microsoft Purview hub admin view." lightbox="./media/use-microsoft-purview-hub/microsoft-purview-hub-general-admin-view.png":::

+The administrator's view provides administrators insights about their organization's entire Fabric data estate, and links to capabilities in the Microsoft Purview portal to help them further analyze and manage governance of their organization's Fabric data.

 | Page                   | Description                                                                    |
 |:-----------------------|:-------------------------------------------------------------------------------|